Libby Titus: Tributes and depictions

-Titus has been described as "glamorous and compelling" and a "formidable singer-scenester".
-Her large personality has prompted several musical tributes.
+Titus was described as "glamorous and compelling" and a "formidable singer-scenester".
+Her large personality prompted several musical tributes.
 She is the subject of Carly Simon's song "Libby" from the album Another Passenger (1976), to which Titus also contributed vocals.
 She inspired Dr. John's piano composition "Pretty Libby" from the 1983 album The Brightest Smile in Town.
 Singer-songwriter Wendy Waldman wrote about their friendship in "Long Hot Summer Nights" on the album Strange Company (1978).
 "The Great Pagoda of Funn", from Donald Fagen's 2006 Morph the Cat album, "rhapsodizes on Fagen’s marriage to songwriter Libby Titus".

 Personal life

 Titus's mother, Julia Irene Jurist née Mooney (December 29, 1911 – January 27, 1989), was an Earl Carroll dancer.
 In 1966, Titus married novelist Barry Titus (born 1938), grandson of Helena Rubinstein (1870–1965); they separated in 1968.
 The couple had a son, the writer Ezra Titus (July 23, 1966 – July 30, 2009).

 From 1969 and through much of the 1970s, Titus's partner was musician Levon Helm (1940–2012).
 They had a daughter, the singer Amy Helm (born December 3, 1970).

 In 1987, Titus met musician Donald Fagen (born 1948), who was a contemporary at Bard College, and who still remembered his one sighting of her "from a distance" on campus two decades earlier.
 They married in 1993.

-On January 4, 2016, Titus sustained injuries after Fagen allegedly shoved her against a marble window frame at their Upper East Side apartment.
+On January 4, 2016, Titus was reported to have sustained injuries after Fagen allegedly shoved her against a marble window frame at their Upper East Side apartment.
 Titus informed the New York Post that she was divorcing her husband.
-The two have since reconciled.
+The two later reconciled.
+Following the alledged event, a statement was released by Fagen & Titus: “Despite misleading reports in the press, we’re happily married.
+Now, in our 23rd year of marriage, we’re looking forward to many, many more."

+Titus died on October 13, 2024, at the age of 77.